TUW-VieVS/RADIATE/README.md

 ## Software requirements

 RADIATE is run from the Linux command line (Terminal).
-To compile the software, 'gfortran 5 compiler' (or newer version) needs to be installed.
+To compile the software, the *gfortran 5 compiler* (or newer version) needs to be installed.

 ## Dependencies